kaichen & slight suchen

 -a rewrite of an earlier story

 "What do you think?"
 Minseok stares down at the body impassively.
-He's long since lost the sympathy and squeamishness that comes from being around the dead.
+Like Jongdae, he's already lost the sympathy and squeamishness that comes from being around the dead.
 But eight years in the field would do that to anyone.
 The year Minseok made detective he dealt with fifteen different murders, and the numbers are only going up.
 Suddenly serial killers are in and Minseok is working overtime just trying to keep another ghost out of the newspaper.

 Jongdae has known Minseok for years, so he's one of the lucky few to witness the changes in him firsthand.
 Sometimes he fondly thinks back to the eager young policeman that tracked him down between classes and used crime clippings as bookmarks.
 Back when Jongdae was just a bundle of repressed neuroses with strong opinions majoring in Criminal Psychology at BU.